Roundness properties of ultrametric spaces: Ultrametrics, additive metrics, leaf metrics and roundness

 As noted earlier, a surprising fact is that conditions (1) and (3) of Definition \ref{NTGRDEF} are actually equivalent.

 \begin{theorem} Let $p \geq 0$ and let $(X,d)$ be a metric space.
 Then the following conditions are equivalent: \begin{enumerate} \item $(X,d)$ has $p$-negative type.

-\item For all $s, t \in \mathbb{N}$, all choices of pairwise distinct points $a_{1}, \ldots, a_{s}, b_{1}, \ldots, b_{t} \in X$ and all choices of real numbers $m_{1}, \ldots, m_{s}, n_{1}, \ldots, n_{t} > 0$ such that $m_{1} + \cdots + m_{s} = 1 = n_{1} + \cdots + n_{t}$, we have:
+\item For all $s, t \in \mathbb{N}$, all choices of pairwise distinct points $a_{1}, \ldots, a_{s}, b_{1}, \ldots, b_{t} \in X$ and all choices of real numbers $m_{1}, \ldots, m_{s}, n_{1}, \ldots, n_{t} > 0$ such that $m_{1} + \cdots + m_{s} = n_{1} + \cdots + n_{t}$, we have:

-\item $p$ is a generalized roundness exponent for $(X,d)$. \end{enumerate} Moreover, $(X,d)$ has strict $p$-negative type if and only if the inequality (\ref{wgr}) is strict for all choices of pairwise distinct points $a_{1}, \ldots, a_{s}, b_{1}, \ldots, b_{t} \in X$ and all choices of real numbers $m_{1}, \ldots, m_{s}, n_{1}, \ldots, n_{t} > 0$ such that $m_{1} + \cdots + m_{s} = 1 = n_{1} + \cdots + n_{t}$. \end{theorem}
+\item $p$ is a generalized roundness exponent for $(X,d)$. \end{enumerate} Moreover, $(X,d)$ has strict $p$-negative type if and only if the inequality (\ref{wgr}) is strict for all choices of pairwise distinct points $a_{1}, \ldots, a_{s}, b_{1}, \ldots, b_{t} \in X$ and all choices of real numbers $m_{1}, \ldots, m_{s}, n_{1}, \ldots, n_{t} > 0$ such that $m_{1} + \cdots + m_{s} = n_{1} + \cdots + n_{t}$. \end{theorem}

-The equivalence of conditions (1), (2) and (3) in Theorem \ref{LTWthm} is due to Lennard \textit{et al}.\ \cite[Theorem 2.4]{Ltw}.
+The equivalence of conditions (1) --- (3) in Theorem \ref{LTWthm} is due to Lennard \textit{et al}.\ \cite[Theorem 2.4]{Ltw}.
 The statement concerning strict $p$-negative type is due to Doust and Weston \cite[Remark 2.5]{Dou}.
-Instances of equality in (\ref{wgr}) are particularly interesting as they correspond precisely to instances of non-trivial equality in (\ref{pneg}).
+An inequality of the form (\ref{wgr}) that holds at equality will be called a \textit{$p$-polygonal equality}.
+The importance of $p$-polygonal equalities is that they correspond in a very precise way to the non-trivial instances of equality in (\ref{pneg}).
 Non-trivial in this context means that not all $\eta_{1}, \ldots, \eta_{n}$ are $0$ in (\ref{pneg}).
-In respect of this it makes sense to isolate the following definition.

-\begin{definition} Let $p \geq 0$ be given.
-A \textit{$p$-polygonal equality} in a metric space $(X,d)$ is an equality of the form
+The transition between the two types of equality is described in several places, including Weston \cite{We2}.
+In the case of a finite metric space $(X,d)$, if $\wp = \mathfrak{q}(X,d) < \infty$, then $X$ admits a $\wp$-polygonal equality.
+This follows directly from Corollary 4.4 and Theorem 5.4 in Li and Weston \cite{Hli}.